jacksonxiao53/cisc275-spring2020-first-git/README.md

 Arraylist of dogs, 3 dog objects, and a comparator.

 3. Can you spot the Comparator constructor call?
 Where is the class definition for the Comparator?
 The Comparator constructor call is in Collections.sort().
-The class definition for the Comparator comes with java.util.Comparator.
+The class definition is between the squiggly bracket.